Skip to main content

 Follow the project on GitHub: zhangdav/lido-architecture-notes

-Lido is an Ethereum staking protocol that combines "instant liquidity certificates" and "asynchronous underlying pledge settlement".
-After the user submits ETH, the protocol will immediately mint stETH as the equity certificate, allowing the user to maintain on-chain liquidity while the funds have entered the pledge system; and the underlying validator creation, operation, reward accumulation, exit triggering and withdrawal return are completed through the Router, StakingModule, Oracle, Vault and WithdrawalQueue modules.
-The entire system is not completed synchronously by a single user operation, but relies on Oracle to periodically synchronize the status of Consensus Layer and Execution Layer back to the chain, and then uniformly complete rebase, reward distribution, exit result confirmation and withdrawal settlement.
+Lido is an Ethereum staking protocol that combines "instant liquidity tokens" with "asynchronous staking settlement".
+After a user submits ETH, the protocol mints stETH immediately as the liquid staking token, so the user keeps on-chain liquidity while the funds enter the staking system.
+Validator creation, operation, reward accrual, exit triggering, and withdrawal settlement are handled by the Router, StakingModule, Oracle, Vault, and WithdrawalQueue modules.
+The system does not finish in a single user transaction; instead, Oracle periodically synchronizes Consensus Layer and Execution Layer state back on-chain and then completes rebase, reward distribution, exit confirmation, and withdrawal settlement.

 Refer to the official repo version: https://github.com/lidofinance/core/tree/v2.2.0